manictime/manictime-client-plugin-example/README.md

 1. Open ManicTime client application
 2. Open TagEditor on Tags timeline by clicking on dropdown button
 3. Select Tag source tab and click on Add
-4. Select Tag source example from list and clikc OK
+4. Select Tag source example from list and click OK
 5. Complete the wizard
 6. Try add new tag.
 Tags provided by Tag source plugin should now be available.
 7. To execute custom command, click Puzzle button and then click on custom menu command in Tag source example menu item